 Pros:

-- Fully waterproof thanks to the 100% hydrophilic membrane placed between the inner and outer layer
+- Fully waterproof thanks to the 100% hydrophilic membrane (placed between the inner and outer layer) that effectively blocks out any liquid, keeping your feet dry and comfortable even in the wettest conditions

 - Really thick, heavy-duty knee-high socks designed for colder temperatures and wet weather; for a wide range of activities such as hiking, hunting, fishing, kayaking

-- Hand made and hand-tested to ensure they work as intended and do not leak
+- Hand-made and hand-tested to ensure they work as intended and do not leak, these socks are crafted with the highest level of care and precision to deliver superior performance

 Cons:

-- Though you’ll never need to re-waterproof, this kind of socks still need special care
+- Though you’ll never need to re-waterproof, these kinds of socks still need special care

 Best for: Wet weather outdoor adventures